jmight/hangular/README.md

 ### Usage on Existing Projects
 Hangular is designed to be used with newly-created Angular apps.

 While it may work on existing projects, we suggest using the section below to make the necessary modifications manually to prevent any complications.
-Don't worry, though, it's pretty simple!
+Don't worry, though, it's really easy!

 ## What Does Hangular Modify?